-A program must take into consideration the unique lifestyle of farmers and ranchers if they want
+A program must also take into consideration the unique lifestyle of farmers and ranchers.
+Most notably, farmers

 strong sense of pride associated with their farming operation.
 This pride often

-creates a perception that they do not need any help and should be
+creates an assumption that they do not need any help and should be “tough” when faced with

 issue, rather than turning to others for assistance.
 Farmers often do not like to ask their